gabrielilharco/cse517-lama/README.md

 ### 1. Create conda environment and install requirements

-(optional) It might be a good idea to use a separate conda environment.
+Use a separate conda environment.
 It can be created by running:
 ```
 conda create -n lama37 -y python=3.7 && conda activate lama37
 pip install -r requirements.txt